21 Apr ‘Heroin AM’: An Insensitive Lesson in Addiction

 Heroin Addiction Can Affect Anyone

 The temptation to associate particular characteristics with heroin addiction very much exists.
 We often perceive drug addicts to be single and homeless with poor hygiene, standing outside of the gas station begging for change for a chance to get their next fix.
 However, addiction does not discriminate against age, race, ethnicity, sexual orientation, or gender.
-Addiction can affect the co-chair of the PTA, a collegiate athlete with a bright future, a single mother with two full-time jobs or a successful lawyer with the potential to become partner.
+Addiction can affect the co-chair of the PTA, a collegiate athlete with a bright future, a single mother with two full-time jobs or a successful lawyer with the potential to become a partner.

 The SNL skit portrays two preppy mothers in pearls with beautiful children and an overly involved father coaching his children’s soccer games, as the target audience for ‘Heroin AM.’